RPetitpierre/student-project-template/README.md

 ## Student project report

+You can use:
-You can use the unofficial EPFL Latex template (removing all what's not needed): https://github.com/glederrey/EPFL_thesis_template
+- the unofficial EPFL Latex template (removing all what's not needed): https://github.com/glederrey/EPFL_thesis_template
+- the lightened version of this template in this repo (semester-project-latex-template, done by a former student)
+- any template of your choice